mtraynham/lodash-joins/README.md

 Description
 -----------
-These functions only act on arrays of objects (comparable to database rows).
+These functions only work on arrays of objects (comparable to database rows).
 Key comparisons are coercive, so Dates should work as well.

 All joined rows are generated from LoDash's [```assign```](http://lodash.com/docs#assign) function, to avoid changing the original object reference: